MilesCranmer/research_match/README.md

 # Research match
 Filters a list of names by research interest.
-Good for massive conferences.
+This is helpful for finding those with similar interests at a conference, or, say, finding a PhD advisor given a list of faculty and a list of your research interests.

 Works by:
 - Downloading N recent abstracts from each author in a list of names